teacher-aj/HeschelCS/topic_00_HTML/README.md

    > Whenever you modify your webpage,
    > you will have to go through the process of uploading your files to github using GitHub Desktop again.

-1. [Follow these instructions](https://support.google.com/analytics/answer/1008015?hl=en) to create a Google Analytics account and add Google Analytics to your webpage.
+1. (Extra Credit) [Follow these instructions](https://support.google.com/analytics/answer/1008015?hl=en) to create a Google Analytics account and add Google Analytics to your webpage.

    > **NOTE:**
    > Once again, you must modify your HTML in order to insert the required `<script>` tag into your webpage.